The security of strong medical coverage and preventative care.

 - Support innovative medical care delivery methods designed to lower costs of health care generally.

-Additionally, the health care law offers rights and protections that make coverage more fair and easy to understand.
+The ACA offers rights and protections that make coverage fairer and easier to understand.
 Some rights and protections apply to plans in the Health Insurance Marketplace or other individual insurance, some apply to job-based plans, and some apply to all health coverage.
 The protections outlined below may not apply to grandfathered health insurance plans.

 - Requires insurance plans to cover people with pre-existing health conditions, including pregnancy, without charging more